The Top Five Creepiest, Crawliest, Scariest Pests

 Be on the Lookout This Halloween

-“Halloween is the perfect time of year to think about some of the scariest pests out there – which may be someone’s worst nightmare,” said Charlie Jones, Arrow pest expert.
-“While many may have heard the “horror stories” about these pests, most may not fully understand the very real dangers these creepy creatures pose.”
+“Halloween is the perfect time of year to think about some of the scariest pests out there – which may be someone’s worst nightmare,” said Mike Malone, Arrow pest expert.
+“While many may have heard the ‘horror stories’ about these pests, most may not fully understand the very real dangers these creepy creatures pose.”

-- Flesh Flies: Flesh flies are most often found breeding in and feeding on decaying material or feces but some species will actually lay their eggs in the open wounds of mammals – including humans, hence the name flesh flies.
-A typically meal consists of decaying flesh, dead insects, excrement, crabs, snails and spiders.
+- Flesh Flies: Flesh flies are most often found breeding in and feeding on decaying material or feces, but some species will lay their eggs in the open wounds of mammals – including humans, hence the name flesh flies.
+A typical meal for flesh flies consists of decaying flesh, dead insects, excrement, crabs, snails, and spiders.

-- Bats: Historically associated with vampires, only one species of this creepy flier actually feeds off of blood.
+- Bats: Historically associated with vampires, only one species of this creepy flier feeds off blood.
 While there is very little danger of encountering one of these vampire bats, other species can be quite scary if they invade your home.
-They can also transmit several diseases including rabies.
+These spooky critters can also transmit several diseases including rabies.

-- Black Widows: Who isn’t “creeped out” after walking into a spider web?
-The black widow spider is one that is very easy to recognize.
+- The Black Widow: Who isn’t “creeped out” after walking into a spider web?
+While most spiders are beneficial by feeding on other insects, there are some scary crawlers to avoid, including the black widow.
 The female has a distinct black abdomen, with a red or orange hourglass shaped mark, while the males are normally brown in color.
-If bit by this creepy insect, swelling and redness may occur, as well as a very sharp pain which may require medical attention.
-Be sure to avoid these spiders if you see them.
+The pain from a black widow spider bite is usually immediate, and symptoms include fever and increased blood pressure.
+Be sure to avoid these spiders if you see them!